AshrafAmer/LineEditorC/README.md

 ## Usage
 - install DOSBOX on your local machine
-- create new project
-- copy&paste this code to your new project
+- copy&paste this code to your new project in [bin Folder]
 - Finally, Run it
 - Congrats it works